 Prep the Stuffing

 A good stuffing starts with dried bread.
 If you forgot to let your fresh bread sit out overnight, you can dry it out for an hour or so in a low-temp oven.
 If you plan on stuffing the turkey before cooking, prep all of your stuffing ingredients now.
-We are a big fan of cooking stuffing outside the bird, though—it’s easier and tastes just as delicious!
+We are big fans of cooking stuffing outside the bird, though — it’s easier and tastes just as delicious!
 If you decide to go this route, you can hold on putting the stuffing in the oven until you cook the rest of the sides closer to dinner time.
+If you need some extra guidance, check out How to Make Stuffing.

 Roast the Turkey